punjabimohit/Shortest-Path-in-a-Network/README.md

 The shortest time path minimizes the sum of the transmission times of the links along the path.
 The network topology can change dynamically based on the state of the links and the routers.
 For example, a link may go down when the corresponding cable is cut, and a vertex may go down when the corresponding router crashes.
 In addition to these transient changes, changes to a network occur when a link is added or removed.

 Application of Shortest Path problem:

-Given a number of cities with highways connecting them, find the shortest path from New York to Chicago.
+1.>Given a number of cities with highways connecting them, find the shortest path from New York to Chicago.
 The traffic and length of the highways are path weights.
-Word Ladder puzzles
+2.>Word Ladder puzzles

  Pseudocode of Dijkstra's using Priority Queue:
 1  function Dijkstra(Graph, source):
 2      dist[source] ← 0                                    // Initialization
 3